alimgafar/scraping-base/README.md

 7. Don't forget to save your work to git as you go: `(git add . && git commit -m"<change description>)"` <-- note the commands execute in a subprocess when wrapped with parens
 8. Once done, remove jupyter notebooks (`pip uninstall jupyter`).
 9. Generate a new *requireents.txt* file: `pip freeze > requirements.txt`
-`0.
-Commit new change to git and sync with remote: `(git add . && git commit -m"Regenerated requirements.txt with current dependencies" && git push -u origin master)`
+10. Commit new change to git and sync with remote: `(git add . && git commit -m"Regenerated requirements.txt with current dependencies" && git push -u origin master)`
+11. Cleanup.
+Type `deactivate` at the command prompt.